4 walking days

 You will stay at the Plough, right in the heart of the village.
 Enjoy a pre-dinner drink in the garden before your evening meal which can be taken in either of the pub’s two restaurants.

-Note that the Plough Inn is closed on Monday and Tuesday.
-And, although open on a Sunday, there’s no food service in the evening.
-So, for itineraries starting from the source on between Saturday and Monday, we suggest walkers stay overnight at the New Inn in Lechlade, 3 miles upstream from Kelmscott.
+Note that the Plough Inn at Kelmscott, your accommodation on the third night, does not serve food from Sunday to Tuesday.
+So, for itineraries starting between Friday and Sunday, we suggest walkers stay overnight at the New Inn in Lechlade, 3 miles before Kelmscott.
 This makes next day’s mileage 15.7 miles instead of 12.7 miles.

 Day 3 Kelmscott to Newbridge 12.7 miles.